 I remember my dad lamenting that there are no longer releases of locally-made action movies.
 So, we resorted to American or European ones through VCDs and DVDs.
 More so, foreign films became available especially in bootleg 12-in-1 and 25-in-1 packages.
 Then, you compare the cinematography, the plot, and the actors of these foreign films to local ones.
 Is it really hard to think about the difference?

 Hallyu sa Pinas

 The 1990s saw the rise of Latin American telenovela being dubbed in Filipino inspiring the pattern and design, and even the moniker, of local TV series.
 Who can forget about Marimar or Rosalinda?
-These shows featured hypersexed characters which were the image of beauty then to the Filipinos.
+These shows featured hypersexed characters which were then the image of beauty to Filipinos.

 But then, ABS-CBN changed the game in 2002 and imported Meteor Garden from Taiwan which started an Asian craze in the local scene.
 Soon, GMA released My MVP Valentine, also from Taiwan, which tightened the competition.
 Eventually, the K-drama family of shows came starting with Lovers in Paris, Jewel in the Palace, so on and so forth.